 Receptionist

-Greet visitors to the organisation you work for.
-Help with their enquiries.
+Greet visitors to the organisation you work for and help with their enquiries.

 About the job